magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 repositories <https://github.com/magic-wormhole/magic-wormhole-protocols>`__
 for more language-agnostic specifications).

-Wormhole dilation involves several moving parts.
+Wormhole Dilation involves several moving parts.
 Both sides exchange messages through the Mailbox server to coordinate the establishment of a more direct connection.
 This connection might flow in either direction, so they trade “connection hints” to point at potential listening ports.